MindscapeHQ/raygun4node/README.md

 See [lib/raygun.offline.ts](lib/raygun.offline.ts) for an example.

-We recommend that you limit the number of errors that you are caching so that you don't swamp the clients internet connection sending errors.
+We recommend that you limit the number of errors that you are caching so that you don't swamp the client's internet connection sending errors.

 ### Custom error grouping